-Local energy systems are often mentioned as part of the solution, when it comes to the transformation of the energy system, that is necessary to meet an increased demand, but also to take care of a growing share of energy from renewable sources.
-Driven by these future challenges and with AI-technology as an enabler, the nine partners of the FED project have built such a system on the campus of Chalmers.
+Local energy systems are often mentioned as part of the solution, when it comes to the transformation of the energy system – a change that is necessary to meet an increased demand, but also to take care of a growing share of energy from renewable sources.
+Driven by these challenges and with AI-technology as an enabler, the nine partners of the FED project have built such a system on the campus of Chalmers.
 By doing so they have moved forward the position of local energy systems as a possible piece of the energy transition puzzle.

 “It is a great success that we have managed to create and demonstrate this new and unique energy system that is now in full operation on campus.
 The attention and interest FED has attracted, both nationally and internationally, confirms that the concept of local energy systems is on the rise”, says Stina Rydberg, project manager at Johanneberg Science Park.

 By connecting the buildings on campus to a digital marketplace, the FED system is programmed to independently manage a constantly ongoing trade between buildings that can both consume, produce and store energy.
 The system continuously gets external input such as weather forecasts and electricity prices, and it is also connected to the surrounding energy grid.

 This way the system can control the energy consumption, for example by heating a building a few hours before the weather turns cold, and ensure that locally produced, renewable energy is used efficiently within the area.
 Hence, power-intensive peaks are avoided, and imports of fossil-based energy can be reduced.